 Look for a time and date stamp on the map, showing exactly when the region’s danger rating expires.
 Tap the shaded areas on the map to access more information, including travel advice and a link to the official forecast from the snow safety scientists at the local avalanche center.

 Regions with a daily forecast will show “no rating” until the forecasting center issues the rating for the day.
 Because winter backcountry conditions change constantly, this layer updates every 30 minutes and is available for online use only.
+This layer is only active during the avalanche forecast reporting season set by the avalanche centers in the mountain west.

 Use the Avalanche Forecast Layer with your Favorite Maps

 Add the Avalanche Forecast layer to your quiver of backcountry ski maps for a more complete picture of winter conditions in the backcountry.
-Use the layer in conjunction with the newly updated Gaia Topo, the USGS topo map, satellite imagery, Snow Depth, and Snow Forecast layers to gather more information and make safer decisions in avalanche terrain.
+Use the layer in conjunction with the newly updated Gaia Topo, the USGS topo map, satellite imagery, Snow Stations (Daily), Snow Depth, and Snow Forecast layers to gather more information and make safer decisions in avalanche terrain.

 How to Get the Avalanche Forecast Layer